xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

-You’ll usually see traditional .NET events in these types of scenarios.
+You'll usually see traditional .NET events in these types of scenarios.
 When notifications need to be provided to an application, .NET is a standard way of delivering data into an application.
-To work with the stock ticks, you’ll create a StockMonitor class that will listen to stock changes by hooking up to the StockTick event via the +=operator.
+To work with the stock ticks, you'll create a StockMonitor class that will listen to stock changes by hooking up to the StockTick event via the +=operator.

 Listing 2.3 StockMonitor class